The engine that powers sustainable organisations

 Follow us on Linkedin!

-Given all that activity, it’s no wonder that they are hotbeds for risks and if those risks are unaccounted for, the consequences can travel all the way back to the sourcing company in the form of penalties or supply chain disruptions.
+Given all that activity in supply chains, it’s no wonder that they are hotbeds for risks.
+If those risks are unaccounted for, the consequences can travel all the way back to the sourcing company in the form of penalties or supply chain disruptions.

 In the eyes of the public (and increasingly, the law), the sourcing company is responsible for risks that happen within the supply chain, even if it exists beyond the direct control of said company.